mulasik/wta/README.md

 ![Processing Pipeline](docs/charts/Concept_Overview.png)

-An example of a TPD exported to JSON format:
+An example of a TPSF exported to JSON format:

 ```
 {